WrestleMania V: Aftermath

-Rick Martel turned heel and eventually transformed into "The Model", breaking up Strike Force and feuded with now former partner Tito Santana.
-Martel and fellow French Canadians The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau) defeated Santana and The Rockers (Marty Jannetty and Shawn Michaels) at SummerSlam.

-Rick Rude defended his Intercontinental Championship primarily against The Ultimate Warrior, but also against other faces such as Hacksaw Jim Duggan and Jimmy Snuka.
-Later in the summer of 1989, Rude began badmouthing Roddy Piper, and Piper would play a key role in Rude's ultimate title loss back to The Ultimate Warrior.
+Rick Rude defended his Intercontinental Championship primarily against Ultimate Warrior, but also against other faces such as Hacksaw Jim Duggan and Jimmy Snuka.
+Later in the summer of 1989, Rude began badmouthing Roddy Piper, and Piper would play a key role in Rude's eventual title loss back to Ultimate Warrior.

 With a successful Tag Team Championship defense, Demolition moved on to new feuds with The Twin Towers (Akeem and Big Boss Man) and the Brain Busters (Arn Anderson and Tully Blanchard).
 Demolition would eventually lose the titles to Anderson and Blanchard on Saturday Night's Main Event XXII (taped July 18, 1989), following interference from André the Giant; Demolition's reign was 478 days, which remains the longest uninterrupted reign in the history of the classic WWF World Tag Team Championship, which was decommissioned in 2010.
-(The previous 370-day record of The Valiant Brothers was eclipsed on the actual day of Wrestlemania V.) It was also the longest reign with any tag team championship in WWWF/WWF/WWE history until the record was broken in 2016 by WWE Raw Tag Team Champions The New Day.
+(The previous 370-day record of the Valiant Brothers was eclipsed on the actual day of Wrestlemania V.) It was also the longest reign with any tag team championship in WWWF/WWF/WWE history until the record was broken in 2016 by WWE Raw Tag Team Champions The New Day.
 Meanwhile, the Powers of Pain would lose their push and eventually settle into mid-card matches, feuding with teams such as The Bushwhackers and The Rockers until they were eventually split up in early 1990.

+Rick Martel, having turned heel two matches after his former tormentors Demolition won their feud with his avengers the Powers of Pain, broke up Strike Force and feuded with now former partner Tito Santana.
+Martel and fellow French Canadians the Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau) defeated Santana and The Rockers (Marty Jannetty and Shawn Michaels) at SummerSlam.
+Martel eventually transformed into "The Model" during a feud with Brutus Beefcake that fall.